chat-sdk/chat-sdk-web/README.md

 ### Running on a local server

-- Run 'npm install' in the root folder
+- Run `npm install` in the root folder

 - Inside the **app** directory run `bower install` to update the modules